 I am a Professor of Mathematics and the Associate Chair for Undergraduate Studies at the University of Maryland, College Park.
 I have a joint position at the Department of Mathematics and at the Center for Scientific Computation and Mathematical Modeling (CSCAMM).
-I am also a member of the Maryland BioPhysics Program.
+I am also a member of the Maryland BioPhysics Graduate Program and of the Applied Mathematics, Statistics, and Scientific Computation Graduate Program (AMSC).
 Previously, I held positions at Stanford University, UC Berkeley, Lawrence Berkeley National Lab, the University of Paris 6, and at the Ecole Normale Superieure (ENS), Paris.
 In 2013 I was named a Distinguished Scholar-Teacher by the University of Maryland.
 In 2014 I was named a Fellow of the John Simon Guggenheim Memorial Foundation.
+I am also a Pauli Fellow of the Wolfgang Pauli Institute in Vienna.

 I am an applied mathematician.
 My research focuses on biomedical applications of mathematics.
 I am particularly interested in cancer dynamics, drug resistance, immunology, imaging, and cell motility.
 These studies are being carried out in collaboration with researchers from Medical Schools, Medical research centers, and biology departments.